alan-turing-institute/data-safe-haven/processes/provider-overview.md

 The difference between Tier 2 and Tier 3 Environments is the most significant in this model, as it carries the highest consequences, both for researcher productivity and organisational risk.

-At Tier 3, the risk of hostile actors attempting to break into the secure Environment becomes significant.
+At Tier 3, the risk of hostile actors attempting to break into the Environment becomes significant.

 ### Tier 4